-Although students are encouraged to approach faculty in the department based on their specific interests, the director of undergraduate studies functions as an ad hoc adviser for all entering students, addressing issues of course requirements, credit, approval for courses in other departments or other schools, study abroad, and, eventually, honors requirements (including the senior thesis).
-Please do not hesitate to contact the director of undergraduate studies by e-mail or phone, or during office hours.
+Although students are encouraged to approach faculty in the department based on their specific interests, the director of undergraduate studies functions as an ad hoc adviser for all entering students, addressing issues of course requirements, credit, approval for courses in other departments or schools, study abroad, and, eventually, honors requirements (including the senior thesis).
+Please do not hesitate to contact the director of undergraduate studies to set up an appointment.